Authorization & Capture

 Orders and order authorizations

 Creating a PayPal Order indicates that the buyer has consented to the purchase but does not place the funds on hold.
 After creating the Order, you can capture the order directly without any additional authorization, or you can create an authorization API call to place funds on hold until you are ready to capture.
+Authorizations created from an order expire after three days, so you must capture the order within that time.
 Since the order does not place funds on hold, it is advised that you follow the second approach and create an authorization instead of capturing an Order directly.

 This technique is often used by merchants who accept orders for varying items, some of which may not be available for shipment at the time the order is placed.
 Subsequent basic authorizations are made as the items become available.
 These authorizations ensure the customer still has the funds available to purchase each item.
 You can make up to 10 basic authorizations for each Order.
 If your account allows only a limited number of authorizations per Order, contact PayPal Customer Support to configure your account to allow up to 99 basic authorizations for each Order.